 ChatGPT Charge on Your Bank Statement?
 What It Means

-Use only after the OpenAI, app-store, and workspace checks do not explain the posted charge.
+Use only after the OpenAI, app-store, API, workspace, and account checks do not explain the posted charge.

 What this ChatGPT charge usually is